dockstore/dockstore-support/metricsaggregator/README.md

             The file path to the file containing the TRS ID and version names, in the form of <TRS-ID>:<version-name>, of the workflows that were validated by the validator specified
+        * -de, --dateExecuted
+            The date that the validator tool was executed on the workflows in ISO 8601 UTC date format
           --help
             Prints help for metricsaggregator
         * -p, --platform